If you’re reading this, you’re probably excited at the thought of delivering high-quality content to listeners.

 4. The Panel Podcast

-Panel podcasts or roundtable shows is somewhat like an interview-style podcast.
-But with this format, the conversation involves a group of hosts instead of interviewing guests.
+Panel podcasts or roundtable shows are somewhat like interview-style podcasts.
+However, in this format, the conversation involves a group of hosts instead of interviewing guests.

 This is a great format if you find the right group of friends who share the same passion as you and are excited about sharing their different points of view on specific topics.

-The format provides the flexibility for discussing (or bantering on) just about any topic of interest to the group.
+The format allows for the flexibility to discuss (or banter on) just about any topic of interest to the group.

-And if the group pulls this one off, it is quite easy to gather a following of eager and passionate listeners.
+If the group pulls this one off, gathering a following of eager and passionate listeners will be quite easy.

 That’s because audience members are quick to feel like they are part of the group with this format, and long-time listeners can easily pick up personality quirks and jokes from the different hosts.